Audrey Ellis, Founder

-Audrey Ellis is the founder of T3 Advisory.
+Audrey Ellis is the founder and principal consultant of T3 Advisory.
 With a Doctor of Management in Community College Policy and Administration from the University of Maryland Global Campus, Dr. Ellis’s research focuses on change management and addressing initiative fatigue at community colleges.

 Since founding T3 Advisory, Dr. Ellis has partnered with higher education institutions to deliver strategic guidance, implementation support, and training.
 Her expertise spans change management, AI literacy, and student-centered process improvement.
 She serves as the co-chair of Complete College America’s Council on Equitable AI, where she leads discussions and develops resources at the intersection of AI and equity.
 In addition to her dissertation on initiative fatigue, she has authored numerous publications on AI and student success and frequently delivers keynotes and workshops on technology, equity, and education.